hillions/hktemphum/README.md

 ![circuit diagram](hktemphum.png?raw=true)

 ## Build
-Building for Raspberry Pi on an M2 MacBook Pro:
+It is suggested to build the binary executable and then copy to the Raspberry Pi.
+For example, to build for Raspberry Pi on Apple silicon:

 `env GOOS=linux GOARCH=arm go build`